 And of course, there's the palatial Biltmore, created by George Vanderbilt in 1895.
 At 8,000 acres, it's America's largest home, so block off a day or just stay the night.

-Named Beer City USA, the breweries deserve their own section and even their own weekend (there are 21 breweries, 26 in Buncombe County, and more on the way).
+Named Beer City USA, the breweries deserve their own section and even their own weekend (there are 21 breweries, 26 in Buncombe County, 60 in the region, and more on the way).
 It all began with Highland Brewing Company, and there are local favorites like Wedge Brewing Company and Burial Beer Co.
 You can watch a movie with your beer at Asheville Brewing Company, or kick back on the expansive patio of Wicked Weed Brewing.
 Alternatively, hop on a Brews Cruise.
 Seriously, each experience is pretty incredible in their own unique way and it's nearly impossible to go wrong with the beer they're making in Asheville.